masolimano/maneage/README.md

        $ rm reproduce/config/pipeline/delete-me*
        ```

+ - **`README.md`**: (initially called `README`) Correct all the `XXXXX`
+     place holders (name of your project, your own name, address of
+     pipeline's online/remote repository).
+Go over the text and update it
+     where necessary to fit your project.
+Don't forget that this is the
+     first file that is displayed on your online repository and also your
+     colleagues will first be drawn to read this file.
+Therefore, make it
+     as easy as possible for them to start with.
+Also check and update this
+     file one last time when you are ready to publish your work (and its
+     reproduction pipeline).

  - **Your first commit**: You have already made some small and basic
      changes in the steps above and you are in the `master` branch.
 So, you
      can officially make your first commit in your project's history.
 But